-Come along with me to see as I unbox my new Instant Pot Duo Nova in a video.
-I'll show you what the parts of your new IP are in pictures.
+I recently added a second pressure cooker to my collection come along with me as I unbox my new Instant Pot Duo Nova in a video.
+I'll show you what the parts of your new IP are in the pictures.

 What Is An Duo Nova?